 While those operating at an emergency scene must often process the meaning of visual and audible information simultaneously, the specialist/dispatcher only has to process the meaning of audible information.
 Let me make a point of clarification: In the formation of situational awareness, it is better to be able to see AND hear clues and cues simultaneously, but it can also lead to overwhelm (especially when something goes awry).

-There have been many documented instances where a dispatcher heard mayday or distress calls over the radio that the commander did not hear.
+There have been many documented instances where a specialist/dispatcher heard mayday or distress calls over the radio that the incident commander did not hear.
 Having a dispatcher as a second set of ears is an invaluable resource.

-Involve the communications specialists/dispatchers in training for critical operations.
+Involve the specialists/dispatchers in training for critical operations.
 We all know that if the proverbial crap hits the fan, the dispatcher is going to play an important role in helping us manage the information and arrange additional resources.
-So, involve the dispatcher in the “crap-hitting-the-fan” training scenarios.
+So, involve them in the “crap-hitting-the-fan” training scenarios.

 1. When faced with a scenario where a communications specialist/dispatcher does not provide accurate information for a call, follow up with the specialist/dispatcher to gain perspective about how he or she came to believe the information being shared was accurate.